-You are sitting in a longship, surrounded by sweaty Vikings.
+Imagine that you are sitting in a longship, surrounded by tense Vikings.
 The ship is shaking vigorously.
 Out of nowhere, a whale appears on the surface, but the Vikings don’t seem to care at all.
-Suddenly, an arrow strikes your oarmate, and he rolls over – dead.
+Suddenly, an arrow strikes your oar mate, and he rolls over – dead.

 The Viking Planet, a newly opened entertainment centre in Oslo, uses groundbreaking VR technology, 4D chairs, and cinematic sound to place you in the middle of the twelve-minute film The Ambush, directed by Erik Gustavson.
 You might feel a desperate urge to grab something to brandish when you see attacking Viking warriors wherever you turn your head (through your VR headset).

-To offer new ways of experiencing the Viking Period, the centre has also implemented several other digital tools, such as a 270-degree cinema, interactive screens, and holograms.
+In order to offer new ways of experiencing the Viking Period, the centre has also introduced other digital tools, including a 270-degree cinema, interactive screens, and holograms.

 Historian Kim Hjardar was responsible for ensuring that all the details in the films are historically accurate, from clothing and buildings to the food, and, not least, the hairstyles.
 And yes, they might seem somehow familiar.

-“The hipster look, with long, full beards and close-cropped necklines, is as taken straight out of the Viking Period.
-Bowl cuts and middle partings were also popular a thousand years ago”, Hjardar says.
+“The hipster look, with long, full beards and close-cropped necklines, is taken straight out of the Viking Period.
+Bowl cuts and middle partings were also popular a thousand years ago,” says Hjardar.

-He also denies the resilient myth that Viking helmets had horns.
+He also denies the persistent myth that Vikings had horns on their helments.

-Globally, the interest in Vikings and the Viking Period has exploded in recent years, many thanks to international tv series such as “Vikings” and the Norwegian show “Norsemen”.
-But according to Kim Hjardar, new generations are constantly fascinated by the Vikings.
+Globally, interest in Vikings and the Viking Period has exploded in recent years, thanks in large part to TV series like “Vikings” and the Norwegian series “Norsemen”.
+But, according to Kim Hjardar, new generations are continually growing fascinated by the Vikings.

 “The Viking Period has been part of the popular culture since Wagner’s Die Walküre was first performed in the mid-1800s,” he says.

 It’s not only in Oslo that the Vikings have returned from the dead.
-In 2020, The Viking Planet opened in Bergen and Haugesund.
-And in the brand new Viking House in Stavanger, you can put on a VR headset, board a virtual Viking ship and relive the Battle of Hafrsfjord, a naval battle that was fought in the Hafrsfjord in 872 and resulted in the unification of Norway.
+In Viking House in Stavanger, you can put on a VR headset, board a virtual Viking ship and relive the Battle of Hafrsfjord, a naval battle fought in the Hafrsfjord in 872, which resulted in the unification of Norway.